gillesvink/NukeVersionParser/README.md

 nuke_15_data = minor_supported_releases_json.get("15")
 ```

+## Requests/Issues
+If you feel like something could be added or if something is not working as it should, feel free to make an issue on this repository.

 ## Disclaimer
 This project is an independent effort, not affiliated with or endorsed by Foundry.
 It retrieves data from all Nuke versions for automatic building purposes.
 The terms "Nuke" and related trademarks are the property of Foundry, used here for descriptive purposes only.
 For official information and support, please refer to Foundry's [official website](https://www.foundry.com/).